 - Intimate/personal relationships

 - Spousal relationships

 - Family, parent/adolescent/child (including adult children towards elderly parents), sibling relations

 Domestic violence is most often perpetrated by men against women and children.
 The majority of perpetrators continue to be males.
 However, the percentage of female perpetrators is rising.
 Domestic violence is a deliberate act.
 Perpetrators who are violent to their partner are not usually violent towards others, such as friends or work colleagues.

 The National Committee on Violence Against Women defined Domestic Violence as:

 Violence and abuse perpetrated by a male upon a female adopted to control his victim, which results in physical, sexual and/or psychological damage, forced social isolation or economic deprivation, or behaviour which leaves a woman and children living in fear.

 Fear is the common key element in violence against women.
 It is often the most powerful weapon used by the perpetrator to control his victim.

-Disagreements are a normal part of relationships however in healthy relationships each partner respects the other partner even though they may disagree.
-They treat each other as equals and feel comfortable about putting forward their opinions and often compromise or come to an agreement to benefit everyone.
+Disagreements are a normal part of relationships.
+In healthy relationships, each partner respects the other even though they may disagree.
+They treat each other as equals and feel comfortable about putting forward their opinions.
+They often compromise or come to an agreement to benefit everyone.